allan-gilber/backend-challenge-2022-covid-daily-cases/README.md

 ## API documentation

-All information on how to use the API can be found [here](https://documenter.getpostman.com/view/17593079/UVyuTFeD)
+All information on how to use the API can be found <a href="https://documenter.getpostman.com/view/17593079/UVyuTFeD" target="_blank">here</a>.